LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Ex1_Troubleshoot_Mailflow_Rules.md

       Take a few minutes to review the commands output for configuration details.

-11. After reviewing the configuration output within **PowerShell** for **Rule 1**, we should now have an idea on *why* our message sent to a user within the domain **Contoso.com** was blocked.
-Specifically, the following outputs and their values tell us important configuration information:
+11. After reviewing the configuration output within PowerShell for **Rule 1**, we should now have an idea on *why* our message sent to a user within the domain **Contoso.com** was blocked.
+Specifically, the following values tell us important configuration information:

     ![Screenshot of Get-TransportRule Output](/Images/Get_TransportRule_Output.png)

+12. We will now switch from PowerShell to the user interface (UI) for rules within the **EAC**.

+    Close the PowerShell window and then select the **Microsoft Edge** icon on the taskbar.
+The **EAC** should open up to the **Message trace search results** page.

+    If you exited out of edge, in a new tab, enter **<https://admin.exchange.microsoft.com/>**.

+    if prompted, Sign-in with the tenant email account provided (**admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is your unique tenant prefix provided by your lab hosting provider) and the tenant password provided.

+13. On the left-hand navigation pane in the **EAC** select **Mail flow** and then select **Rules**.

+14. On the **Rule** page that is displayed, Notice the same list of Rules are displayed in the UI that were also output within PowerShell.

+    Select **Rule 1**.

+15. On the **Rule 1** details page that appears on the right, take a moment to review the details.
+They should match what we saw when reviewing the rule within PowerShell.

+16. To resolve our transport issue, we will now disable **Rule 1** by select the slider under **Enable or disable rule**.
+The rule should now show as disabled.
+Select the **X** at the top righ-hand corner of the rule details page to exit.

+    Back on the **Rules** page, *Rule 1** should now show a status of **Disabled**.